brain-20/GNN_basic_matching_MCH_5MFT/README.md

   - An edge connects an MCH node with its corresponding MFT node.

 Data file too large to add, but the data files have the following format (here I put a few examples):
+(Look at image in preview format, not code.
+The rest of the rows view in code view)

 example 1: